Sovexe/byond-medal-scraper/README.md

     user3
     ```

+2. Set the desired mode and parameters at the top of the script:
+    - `DELAY`: Delay between each batch in seconds.
+    - `MAX_WORKERS`: Maximum number of concurrent workers.
+    - `ERROR_DELAY`: Delay between retries after a network failure.
+    - `RETRIES`: Max retries per user.
+    - `OUTPUT_FILE`: Output file name.
+    - `APPEND_MODE`: Boolean to either append with checks (True) or start fresh (False).

-2. Run the script:
+3. Run the script:

     ```bash
     python scrape_medals_batch.py
     ```

-3. The script will create a `all_users_medals.json` file containing the scraped data.
+4. The script will create a `all_users_medals.json` file containing the scraped data.
 Errors will be logged in `error_log.txt`.

 ## Example Output